 Impact on the Panorama9 system

-If you've Proxy ARP enabled the Panorama9 system will generate a network vulnerability issue that can be viewed if logged into the Panorama9 Dashboard.
+If you've got Proxy ARP enabled Panorama9 will generate a network vulnerability issue that can be viewed if logged into the Panorama9 Dashboard.

 How to disable Proxy ARP

 Proxy ARP is enabled by default in Cisco IOS and can be disabled through the configuration terminal, just do:

 Same command may be used to disabled Proxy ARP on Hewlett Packard (not enabled by default).